numerodix/c-obj-playground/attempt-06/README.md

 ## Object construction

 Our vtables are static objects as before.
 They need to be chained in inheritance order and they need to be populated with method pointers.
-This is almost equivalent to what we saw in earlier attempts, except that for an `ElectricCarVTable` all the method pointers are of a type that expects `EletricCar*`.
+This is almost equivalent to what we saw in earlier attempts, except that for an `ElectricCarVTable` all the method pointers are of a type that expects `ElectricCar*`.
 If we want to inherit a method from a superclass we can, but we need to cast it to an `ElectricCar_Something`.
 This is effectively one of very few places where casts are necessary:

 ```c
 ElectricCarVTable ElectricCar_vtable = {